-For example, a secretary may be in charge of scheduling appointments for subordinates to see their superior.
+For another example, a secretary may be in charge of scheduling appointments for subordinates to see their superior.
 Some time slots are more desirable than others for some subordinates.
-If more than one request is received for a time slot, the one who has done a favor for the secretary naturally gets the choice time slot.
+If more than one request is received for a time slot, the one who has done a favor for the secretary naturally ends up with the choice time slot.